-"Hey, there's another guy from Arkansas in Kilo Company right up there by the bombs, Davis is his name; he's from Pine Bluff.
-I think.
+"Hey, there's another guy from Arkansas in Kilo Company right up there by the bombs, Davis is his name; he's from Pine Bluff, I think.

 Billy E. Davis, ("Bill is what they call me") graduated from Sheridan High School in 1966.
 As he came dodging toward his foxhole it was apparent that he considered the explosions only a few hundred yards away, much, much too close.
 "Boy, those bodies we brought out last night were in pretty bad condition," he said.
-"By the time those planes get through bad condition, he said bad condition, he said going to be torn up.
-Bill is an with that area they're really going to be torn up.
-Bill is an with that area they are Lance Corporal and machine gunner eighteen-year-old Marine Lance Corporal and machine gunner eighteen-year-old machine gunner. eighteen-year-old little eighteen-year-old little eighteen-year-old little gunner.
+"By the time those planes get through with that area they're really going to be torn up.
+Bill is an eighteen-year-old Marine Lance Corporal and machine gunner.
 He's not as scared now as he was before, he says.
 "You get used to it, I guess."

 "I was really jumpy the first night I was on the line.
 My buddy was asleep in his poncho on some sandbags next to our foxhole.
 About two in the morning, when it was real dark, he rolled over in his sleep and fell on me.
 Gee!
 I thought it was the Vietcong that had jumped on me and I started hitting him and yelling.
-It was funny," he said with a nervous chuckle, for the pilots.
+It was funny," he said with a nervous chuckle.

-A jet seemed to brush the trees as it pulled out of its dive: shrapnel pelted down around Bill.
-His company commander threw out a green smoke grenade to mark his men's position
+A jet seemed to brush the trees as it pulled out of its dive; shrapnel pelted down around Bill.
+His company commander threw out a green smoke grenade to mark his men's position for the pilots.